keyoke-code/bd_blog/content/post/staying-safu-1.md

 ### Rugpull scan results

-So, of the five most recent token rugpulls [https://rugscreen.com/](https://rugscreen.com/ "https://rugscreen.com/") said categorically for that FOUR of them were 'Not A Rug'.
+So, of the five most recent token rugpulls [https://rugscreen.com/](https://rugscreen.com/ "https://rugscreen.com/") said categorically that FOUR of them were 'Not A Rug'.
 And for the one it detected it didn't even get the reason for the rug right (I mean, it can't know if a team is going to exit scam).

 This is a huge worry, and shows why a simple autoscan like this makes crypto more dangerous, not less.